 In User Friendly, the Vigor Assistant for the Unix VI text editor is a clone of Clippy for Microsoft Word.
 Like Clippy, Vigor is a talking paper clip who gives too many annoying hints to the user.
 Some random hacker made a real Vigor assistant.
 This is an unusual example because Vigor is just a download and does not create a revenue stream (because no one would want to buy Vigor).

-Man At Arms stars a professional blacksmith who, in addition to making prop weapons for movies, takes weapons from various media and creates battle ready real life versions.
+Man at Arms, a YouTube series starring a professional blacksmith who, in addition to making prop weapons for movies, takes weapons from various media and creates battle ready real life versions.

 John Kricfalusi noted on the DVD commentary for Sven Hoek that there is or was a website dedicated to the Loyal Order of Stupids, Sven and Stimpy's "club" in that episode.